BAC1-Gimpl-Hoellwart-Staudinger/fhs-itsb-bac1-gsh/backend/README.md

-# Backend > django_api
+# Backend
-This directory contains of a django project (with poetry) which includes the djangorestframework package to create REST API endpoints.
+This directory consists of a django project, where the dependency management is done via poetry.
+The REST API endpoints are served by the djangorestframework.

 ## Installation
 1. Install [poetry](https://python-poetry.org/docs/#installation)